MaxHavrishuk/HataCom/ReadMe.txt

+!!!
 Set it up in the Package manager console, when the issue "roslyn/could not found path" appears

 Update-Package Microsoft.CodeDom.Providers.DotNetCompilerPlatform -r

+Create App_Data folder in project root folder if not exists !!!

 Sha 256 getPassword
 https://help.abbyy.com/en-us/flexicapture/12/developer/createuser